grantmd/node-game-server/README.md

 And get information about their world:

-* `apiGetPlayersHere()` - Returns an array of players at the current player's position, excluding the current player.
+* `apiGetPlayersHere(callback)` - Calls the function defined by `callback` with an array of players at the current player's position, excluding the current player.

 Additionally, player objects can store/retrieve arbitrary data in a private key/value store: